Stratio/genai-examples/example-chain-chat-memory/README.md

 $ poetry install
 ```

 Set up the needed environment variables.
-You can create a file `env.sh` like the following:
+You can create a file `env.sh` like the following (or use the [helper script](../README.md#extra-environment-variables)):

 ```bash
 # Memory chain need to access to the GenAI API in order to persist the conversation